Understanding Vaccine Ingredients

 Resources:

-Thimerosal is a preservative that is used in multi-dose vials to prevent contamination with bacteria or fungus, which could be deadly.
-Thimerosal is an ethyl- mercury-containing compound that is one of the most widely used preservatives in vaccines since the 1930s.
+Thimerosal is an ethylmercury-containing compound —one of the most widely used preservatives in vaccines since the 1930s.
 When the preservative is metabolized by the body, it breaks down into thiosalicylate and ethylmercury.
-This type of mercury is then broken down by the body and excreted quickly; it does not accumulate and cause harm.
+This type of mercury is broken down by the body and excreted quickly; it does not accumulate and cause harm.

 Watch Now: Is there mercury (thimerosal) in vaccines?
 Is that dangerous?

-The Global Advisory Committee on Vaccine Safety, which provides independent, authoritative, scientific advice to the World Health Organization (WHO) on vaccine safety issues of global or regional concern, has concluded that there is no evidence of toxicity in infants, children, or adults exposed to thimerosal in vaccines.
+The Global Advisory Committee on Vaccine Safety , which provides independent, authoritative, scientific advice to the World Health Organization (WHO) on vaccine safety issues of global or regional concern, has concluded that there is no evidence of toxicity in infants, children, or adults exposed to thimerosal in vaccines.

-No credible scientific studies have found an association between thimerosal in vaccines and autism.
-In the U.S. and other countries, the number of children diagnosed with autism has not gone down since thimerosal was removed from childhood vaccines.
+No credible scientific studies have found an association between thimerosal in vaccines and autism .
+In the US and other countries, the number of children diagnosed with autism has not gone down since thimerosal was removed from childhood vaccines .
 To read the studies, visit our

 Formaldehyde is used to inactivate (kill) viruses or detoxify bacterial toxins during the manufacturing process.
-At the end of the manufacturing process, the vaccine is purified, which removes all but a trace, safe amount of formaldehyde.
+At the end of the manufacturing process, the vaccine is purified, removing all but a trace, safe amount of formaldehyde.
 In such trace amounts, formaldehyde is not dangerous.
 In fact, the amount of formaldehyde found naturally in an infant’s bloodstream is ten times higher than what is found in any vaccine.
 There is no evidence that the tiny amounts of formaldehyde found in some vaccines will cause harm.

 Studies show that vaccines containing adjuvants do not cause autoimmune disease.
-In fact, some studies found that patients who received large quantities of aluminum adjuvants in an immunotherapy treatment had lower incidence of autoimmune disease than in control patients.
+In fact, some studies found that patients who received large quantities of aluminum adjuvants in an immunotherapy treatment had a lower incidence of autoimmune disease than control patients.

 Aluminum is one of the most abundant metals on earth, and found in plants, soil, water, air, household products, many of our foods and beverages, medicines, infant formula, breastmilk, building materials, and so much more.
 Aluminum salts have been used in vaccines since the 1930s and safety is continuing to be monitored.

-Small amounts of aluminum salts are added to vaccines as adjuvants.
+Small amounts of aluminum salts are added to vaccines as adjuvants .
 Adjuvants help vaccines work better by aiding the body in producing a stronger immune response.

 A study by the FDA shows risks due to aluminum exposure to the entire series of recommended childhood vaccines over the first year of life is very low.
 The same study showed that the benefits of aluminum-containing vaccines given during the first year of life outweigh any concerns of potential effects of aluminum on infants.